GaloyMoney/community-contacts/README.md

 ### Can we reproduce Bitcoin Beach in our community?

-It is our goal to opporate multiple instances of Galoy serving multilpe communites as well as enable communities to host instances of Galoy themselves where technical ability is present.
+It is our goal to operate multiple instances of Galoy serving multiple communities as well as enable communities to host instances of Galoy themselves where technical ability is present.
-For the time being however there is still a lot of work needed for us to be able to manage multiple instances from the opporational perspective.
+For the time being however there is still a lot of work needed for us to be able to manage multiple instances from the operational perspective.
-Until opporational scalability is technically feasable we will unfortunatly not be able to onboard additional communities.
+Until operational scalability is technically feasible we will unfortunately not be able to onboard additional communities.

 ### How can I deploy galoy

 Galoy is currently run on kubernetes.
-But it is not well documented we do not recommend others to try to run a production / mainnet instance for the time being.
+But it is not well documented.
+We do not recommend others to try to run a production / mainnet instance for the time being.

 ### How can I find out about the ongoing progress